mathieudutour/github-tag-action/README.md

 # GitHub Tag Action

-A Github Action to automatically bump and tag master, on merge, with the latest SemVer formatted version.
+A GitHub Action to automatically bump and tag master, on merge, with the latest SemVer formatted version.
 Works on any platform.

 ## Usage